tilt-dev/tilt.build/blog/_posts/2021-08-25-plug-and-play-extensions.md

 We have messy systems that need to interoperate!

-One way to help systems interoperate is to build castles of configuration.
+One way to help systems interoperate is to build piles of configuration.
 That's how teams end up with large YAML templates to express the ways server X's configuration depends on server A, B, and C's configuration.

-Another way is to react in realtime, and have servers that manage the configuration for us.
+Another way is to react in realtime and have servers, or controllers, that manage the configuration for us.

 Both strategies have their pros and cons.
 In this blog post, we're going to